 5. Take in a traditional theatre show

-One unique experience in Cochin is to take in a show at the nearby Kerala Kathakali Centre.
+One of the best things to do in Kerala is to take in a traditional show.
+We went to the Kerala Kathakali Centre in Cochin.
 Kathakali is a vibrant and colourful 17th century Indian dance form, conveying epic Hindu legend with an all-male cast wearing outrageous costumes and make up.
-These actors train for around seven years to be good enough to perform these roles.
+The actors train for around seven years to be good enough to perform these roles.
 Arrive early and you can watch them prepare their make up.
 There are no words in the script – everything is communicated via intricate hand and eye movements, music, footwork and facial gestures.
 It’s a bewitching and bewildering show, revealing how a green-faced prince is seduced by a screeching demon who is in fact a beautiful woman in disguise.
 Definitely memorable!

 6. Discover the origins of tea in the Munnar plantations

 The Munnar hills are famous for their rolling tea plantations and they are a sublime stop on any Kerala backpacking trip.
 Around 1,600 metres above sea level, the views are spectacular by vehicle and you can also embark on hikes from the hilltop station.
 Here you can learn how the different types of tea are selected from the plants and how the trees protect and irrigate the land.
 You can also see people at work, hand-plucking the tea leaves and collecting them in their baskets.
-Of course, you can also stop at a shop to buy some freshly picked Indian tea leaves and powders, as a souvenir of your taste of Kerala.
+Of course, you can also stop at a shop to buy some freshly picked Indian tea leaves and powders, for a taste of Kerala to take home.

 7. Relax on Varkala beach

-Varkala is a laid back, cliff-side beach resort, around four hours south of Cochin by car or public transport.
-We ended up staying here for a few days as the pace of life is slow, there is a nice collection of bars and restaurants, and the views across the sea are wonderful.
-If you like shopping, there are plenty of shops and market stalls to tempt you away from your money.
-It’s also lovely for an evening wander along the clifftops or the beach.
+Varkala is a laid back, cliff-side beach resort in Kerala, around four hours south of Cochin by car or public transport.
+We ended up staying here for a few days.
+The pace of life is slow, there is a nice collection of bars and restaurants, and the views across the sea are wonderful.
+If you like shopping, there are plenty of retailers and market stalls to tempt you away from your money.
+It’s also lovely for an evening wander along the clifftops or the beach, watching the local fishermen bringing in their seafood catch of the day.
 There are yoga classes, cooking classes, Ayurvedic massages and more to occupy your time.
 Or you can just enjoy a beer – given to you at the restaurants in a discreet mug, as alcohol consumption is frowned upon here – and people watch.
-It’s not the most lively of places but it’s certainly an appealing place to unwind.
+It’s a relaxing and charming place to unwind.

 8. Take a train ride

-It’s not always easy to get around Kerala – there are buses but sometimes a private car is simply less hassle.
+It’s not always easy to get around Kerala.
+While there are buses, a private car is simply less hassle, if you have the budget.
 But it’s worth taking a train just for the experience.
-There are different classes on Indian trains – from third class where people seem to be more or less squashed in, to first class, which is what we chose as it was still very cheap compared with Europe – around £15-£20 for a four hour journey.
-You can use the official Indian railway operator website, but for ease I would recommend using the Cleartrip app, which seems to be more efficient for non-Indian travellers.
-In first class, you are seated in four-bunk sleeper cabins separated from the main corridor by a curtain.
-The seats convert to beds and bedding is provided.
+There are different classes on Indian trains – from third class where people seem to be more or less squashed in, to first class, which is what we chose as it was still very cheap compared with Europe – around £15-£20 for a four hour journey from Varkala to Cochin.
+You can use the official Indian railway operator website, but for ease I would recommend using the Cleartrip app, which is more efficient for non-Indian travellers.
+In first class, you are seated in four-bunk sleeper cabins, separated from the main corridor by a curtain.
+The seats convert to beds, with sheets and pillows provided.
 We met some lovely fellow passengers and got chatting with them in the comfort of our air-conditioned cabin.
 The best bit about the journey is that every few minutes someone will go buy selling cheap food and drink, so you won’t go hungry if you forgot to bring snacks!